Best Mattress Foundations

 Overall Thoughts:

 The GhostBed All-in-one Foundation is a popular metal frame choice due to its sturdy construction, straightforward assembly, and wide availability.
 This box spring alternative offers the same benefits but is engineered better to match your latex, hybrid, or memory foam mattresses.
-And with sturdy, all-metal slats spaced 5 inches apart, this mattress foundation offers a stable surface that absorbs shock and prevents mattresses from sagging.
+My partner and I found this foundation to be very sturdy with its all-metal slats spaced 5 inches apart.
+It offered us a stable surface that prevented our mattress from sagging.
+Manufacturers claim that the frame absorbs shock too.

-With 12 inches of under-bed clearance, the GhostBed All-in-one-foundation allows plenty of storage space - perfect if your room is small or cramped.
 The 5-inch spacing also enables the slatted foundation to promote maximum airflow without compromising strength.

-If you hate putting together furniture, you'll be glad to know that assembling this frame takes very little time, thanks to the small number of individual components.
+My favorite part?
+The 12 inches of under-bed clearance.
+This is enough space to use as storage instead of cluttering and congesting your bedroom.
+If you hate putting together furniture, you'll be glad to know that assembling this frame took us very little time, thanks to the small number of individual components.
 You'll only need to snap the pieces in place and slide the cover on.

 What We Like